amoahy15/GenTech/Docs/General_Info.md

 ### Settings
+  * Here you will find all the information about your account that you need.
+You can change your password and username here.
+The one thing that remains constant is your user ID, so hold onto it with all costs.
+You may also completely delete your account from our database here (We do not collect information).

 ### Finding Images and Users
   There are two ways of finding artwork, the first being via the 'Gallery' or 'Collections' page.
 This page has capabilities to display a number of collections dependent on attributes such as period, artist, and media...
       ![image](https://github.com/amoahy15/GenTech/assets/141963248/866b3edc-4fb4-4ccc-a6ca-507436edfd84)